mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 author: matt_sosna
 ---

 What makes a piece of software good versus great?
-It's often straightforward to write a program that accomplishes some need, but how do we write our code such that it can handle _future_ needs, such as a 10x or 100x in the amount of data needed to be processed?
+Solving for the present is usually straightforward $-$ there are usually dozens of ways to write a script that dutifully performs some task.
+But how do we write our code so that it's ready for the _future_, one where we may be faced with 10x or 100x the amount of data to process?
+And how do we create a program that someone else can quickly learn?

-One major differentiator is in the proper choice of **data structure**, or method for organizing data.
-This post will cover them.
+One major differentiator between good and great code is the proper choice of **data structures**, or methods for organizing data.
+Consider these a set of tools whose utility vary depending on how, specifically, we need to interact with data.
+In this post, we'll cover a set of data structures that can handle a range of use cases.

 ## Table of contents
 * [**Getting started**](#getting-started)